Can F-1 Visa Holders Get A Social Security Number?

 You must present an acceptable form of identification.
 It is expected that the documents you submit to prove your identity will include your legal name and biographical details such as your age, date of birth, parents’ names, etc. In addition, you must provide physical proof of your identity, such as a photograph or a description of your height, physique, birthmarks, eye colour, etc. You are required to provide the following identification:

-• A US issued driver’s license
+• A US-issued driver’s license

-• A US issued non-driver identity card
+• A U.S.-issued non-driver identity card

 • A US passport

-In the event that you are unable to obtain any of the above documents within the next 10 business days, you may submit documents such as a US military identification card, Certificate of Naturalization, employee identification card, certified copy of medical reports, medical/insurance card, or school identification card.
+If you are unable to obtain any of the above documents within the next 10 business days, you may submit documents such as a US military identification card, Certificate of Naturalization, employee identification card, certified copy of medical reports, medical/insurance card, or school identification card.
 You may submit the medical records maintained by the medical provider for minors.

-• Evidence Proving US Citizenship
+Evidence Proving US Citizenship

-• In short, you are required to simply provide your US birth certificate, or US passport.
+In short, you are required to simply provide your US birth certificate or US passport.

-• Evidence Proving Immigration Status
+Evidence Proving Immigration Status

 Form I-551, I-94, or I-766, issued by the Department of Homeland Security, must be provided to prove your immigration status.
-For an F-1 visa student, supporting documents such as Form I-20, DS-2019, an authorization letter from your school or employer or a sponsor letter are required.
+For an F-1 visa student, supporting documents such as Form I-20, DS-2019, an authorization letter from your school or employer, or a sponsor letter are required.

 Tracking Your Social Security Number Application